ESPHome Media Player for Home Assistant

 Features

 Overview of what the media controller does.
-Many features are user-configurable from the device page in Home Assistant (Settings → Devices & Services → ESPHome → your device) — no YAML or reflashing needed.
-See Settings for the full reference.
+Many features are user-configurable from the device's web settings page — no YAML or reflashing needed.
+You can open it by visiting the device IP address directly in your browser, or from the device in Home Assistant under Settings → Devices & Services → ESPHome by clicking Visit.
+See Web Settings for how to open it and Settings for the full reference.

 Album art display